Welcome to our Pallyy review.

 We’ll explore what you can do with each tool next.
 The bulk of your time will likely be spent in the Scheduling tool, so let’s start there.

 You can access the content Calendar through the Scheduling tab.
 This is where you draft and schedule images and videos for all your socials, including Instagram and Facebook carousels.
+There’s also support for Instagram Reels and Stories, as well as TikTok videos.

-You can’t auto-publish Stories and Reels but as a workaround, you can still schedule them and receive a push notification on your phone when it’s time to post, at which point you can manually log in to your Instagram account and post them yourself in a couple of clicks.
+You can’t auto-publish Stories but as a workaround, you can still schedule them and receive a push notification on your phone when it’s time to post, at which point you can manually log in to your Instagram account and post them yourself in a couple of clicks.
 Push notification settings can be changed from the Settings menu.

 To schedule your first post, first select the social accounts you’d like to schedule to by highlighting the icons in the bar at the top of the interface.